• Skip to primary navigation

 • Peel and mince the garlic (1 or 2 cloves depending on the size and how garlicky you like your tzatziki).
 Chop the dill (and parsley if using).

-• Whisk all ingredients together in a small bowl (including any optional ingredients).
-Taste and adjust seasonings as desired.
+• Mix together: Whisk all tzatziki ingredients together in a small bowl (including any optional ingredients).
+Taste and adjust seasonings to suit your taste buds.

-• Store in an airtight container or jar in the refrigerator for 4-5 days.
+• Storage: Store in an airtight container or jar in the refrigerator for up to 4-5 days.
+The tzatziki sauce will thicken a lot over several days in the fridge.

-• Add ½ cup raw cashews, 2 tablespoons of water, apple cider vinegar, lemon juice, and garlic cloves to a high speed blender.
-Blend until smooth and silky.
+• Make the cashew sauce: Add ½ cup raw cashews, 2 tablespoons of water, apple cider vinegar, lemon juice, and garlic cloves to a high speed blender.
+Blend until smooth and silky, scraping down as needed.

-• Transfer the cashew sauce to a bowl, add the prepared cucumber, chopped dill, salt, pepper (onion granules and parsley if using), and whisk together.
+• Mix together: Transfer the cashew sauce to a bowl, add the grated, strained cucumber, chopped dill, salt, pepper (onion granules and parsley if using), and stir together.
 Taste and adjust seasoning to your personal preference.

-• Pro Tip: because the cashews have a natural sweetness, I typically use apple cider vinegar and/or white vinegar in place of lemon juice.
-And an extra pinch of salt.
+• Pro Tip: Because the cashews have a natural sweetness, I typically use apple cider vinegar and/or white vinegar in place of lemon juice.
+And an extra pinch or two of salt.

-• Store in an airtight container or jar in the refrigerator for 4-5 days.
-Tzatziki sauce thickens as it chills.
+• Storage: Store in an airtight container or jar in the refrigerator for 4-5 days.
+Tzatziki sauce gets thicker and thicker each day it chills.

 NOTES

-Dairy-free mayonnaise: I love Vegenaise but any vegan mayo will work.
+• Dairy-free mayonnaise: I love homemade vegan mayo or Vegenaise if store bought.

-Cashew cream or yogurt base: Sub in an equal amount of thick cashew cream or Greek style non-dairy yogurt for the Vegenaise.
+• Cashew cream or Greek yogurt base: Sub in an equal amount of thick cashew cream or Greek style non-dairy yogurt for the vegan mayo.

-Cucumbers: I use the mini or Persian cucumbers they are the perfect size for this tzatziki sauce, have thin skin (leave the peel on) and a low seed content.
-Add more cucumbers for a chunkier sauce OR less for a smoother texture.
+• Cucumbers: I use the mini or Persian cucumbers.
+They are the perfect size for this tzatziki sauce because of their thin skin (leave the peel on) and a low seed content.
+Chop the cucumbers for a chunkier sauce OR finely dice or grate for a smoother texture.

-Garlic: Add more or less garlic to taste.
-I use 1 large garlic clove or 2 small.
+• Garlic: Add more or less garlic to taste.
+I use 1 large garlic clove or 2 small cloves.

-Dill: Fresh is best, but use dry dill in a pinch.
+• Dill: Fresh is best, but use dry dill in a pinch.
 If using dry, start with 1 teaspoon, stir together, taste and adjust to your preference.
+Add fresh mint and parsley with the dill or instead of it if you don't like dill.

 This recipe is from simplyceecee.co food blog.
 All images and content are copyright protected.
 Please do not use my images or republish this recipe without prior permission.
 Thank you.